gtesdahl/mlg-06-capstone/README.md

 ## Future Work

-- Generate book covers for certain genres through encoder and decoder networks.
+- Generate book covers for certain genres through encoder and decoder networks
 - Integrate OCR into the model
 - Hook into the CNN to highlight the differentiating aspects of successful book covers